Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ContainerApp.PublicAccess.md

 ## DESCRIPTION

-Container apps environments allows you to expose your container app to the public web.
+Container apps environments allows you to expose your container app to the Internet.

 Container apps environments deployed as external resources are available for public requests.
 External environments are deployed with a virtual IP on an external, public facing IP address.

 Disable public network access to improve security by exposing the Container Apps environment through an internal load balancer.

 This removes the need for a public IP address and prevents internet access to all Container Apps within the environment.

+To provide secure access, instead consider using an Application Gateway or Azure Front Door premium in front of your Container Apps on your private VNET.

 ## RECOMMENDATION